NIRCam Flat Fields

 JWST NIRCam flat field images are used to remove pixel-to-pixel sensitivity variations from science data.
 They also reveal small areas of bad pixels on some detectors.

 The effects of pixel-to-pixel sensitivity changes across a given NIRCam detector are corrected using a flat field image.
-The flat field images for all NIRCam detectors were created using data collected during ground testing, where the illumination was provided by external lamps.
+The flat field images for all NIRCam detectors were originally created using data collected during ground testing, where the illumination was provided by external lamps.
+These flat fields have since been modified using high background commissioning data to correct for observed in-flight flat field variations from ground (Sunnquist et al., 2022).
 The flat fields for all detectors are shown in Figure 1.
-Areas marked in green (on detectors A1, B2, A3, and B1) contain bad pixels, the effects of which can be mitigated through dithering.
-The two larger areas of bad pixels, both of which are more than 1.5" in diameter (on A1 and B2), as well as the smaller areas of bad pixels, both roughly 0.6" in diameter (on A3 and B1), are described below.
+Areas marked in green (on detectors A1, B2, A3, B1 and B5) contain bad pixels, the effects of which can be mitigated through dithering.
+The two larger areas of bad pixels, both of which are more than 1.5" in diameter (on A1 and B2), as well as the smaller areas of bad pixels, roughly 0.6" in diameter (on A3, B1 and B5), are described below.
 In order to reduce the effects of bad pixels, observers are encouraged to avoid placing scientifically important targets on those areas and to dither their observations.

 Low epoxy regions